 Music is a major part of our lives.
 It’s the same for many seniors too.
 But, listening to music today gets difficult with complicated electronic devices that stream music.

 But for many seniors and elderly, basic players might be a better option.
 You know, old fashioned (?) devices like Walkmans or other portable handheld CD players.
 With these music players,the users can quickly pick their favorite songs and artists.
 And the simple controls (usually just play, pause, skip, rewind, or volume) are easy for them to understand and use.

 Another type of easy to use CD player for seniors to consider are ones that have speakers.
 These are a great choice for seniors who want music in the background – or want to listen to it LOUD!
 Some of these also have radio or alarm features which are helpful too.

-Either way, a large button CD player for senior citizens will be easier to see and simple to use.
+Either way, players with big buttons will be easier to see and easier to use.
 Keep it simple and they will have no problem using electronic devices like these.